 1. With the App Store open, go to Store in the menu bar and select Sign Out.

-3. Enter your email and password > Sign In.
+2. Next, sign back in using your email and password > Sign In.

 If the issue persists, go a step further and clean your cache files:

-2. Type: open $TMPDIR../C/com.apple.appstore/ and hit Enter.
+2. Type open $TMPDIR../C/com.apple.appstore/ and hit Return — it will open the Finder.

 3. Delete everything in the com.apple.appstore folder.

 Another tip that often works is updating all your apps since some could be incompatible with the App Store, thus causing conflict.
-To make things easy, avoid updating your apps through the App Store, use CleanMyMac X instead:
+To make things easy, avoid updating your apps through the App Store, use CleanMyMac instead:

 We hope that worked and your App Store troubleshooting is over.
 If not, there’s one last thing you can do.
 Warning: It’s nuclear!
 Just joking, none of your files will be lost — you simply need to reset the App Store.
-Doing so manually is quite complicated, so I’ll use CleanMyMac X here once again:
+Doing so manually is quite complicated, so I’ll use CleanMyMac here once again:

-After checking Apple’s servers, tuning your Mac, deleting system junk & old cache files, and updating/ resetting apps: the App Store slow download pending error should finally be resolved!
+After checking Apple’s servers, tuning your Mac, deleting system junk & old cache files, and updating/resetting apps: the App Store slow download pending error should finally be resolved!

 Hope your App Store is now working, and you’re happily roaming the universe of apps again.